-Traditional theistic arguments have sometimes focused on causality, sometimes on purpose and design, and sometimes on ontology (the nature of being in general).
+Traditional theistic arguments have sometimes focused on causality, sometimes on purpose and design, and sometimes on ontology (the nature of being).
 More recently, various arguments that focus on moral values have emerged.
-Moral values, after all, are rather strange.
+Moral values are rather strange.
 We cannot see, hear, or feel them, but we cannot doubt that they exist.
 To quote David Frum: “We form concepts of right and wrong based on consequences, but consequences are not uniform.”
-Frum also provides: “Right” behavior tends to receive a reward, but “wrong” behavior leads to harmful consequences.
-Frum says it is easy to describe other people’s ethical standards as subjective or emotional, but not our own.
+Frum also provides: “Right” behavior receives a reward, but “wrong” behavior leads to harmful consequences.
+It’s easy to say that other people’s ethical standards are subjective or emotional, but not our own.
 Frum: “Robbery is not wrong because we dislike it; instead, we oppose it because it is wrong.”
 Approval of immoral acts is not merely a relative choice; Frum says they are wicked.
 They are violating a norm that binds human beings.
-Furthermore, those oughts are oughts of ethical value.
+Those oughts are oughts of ethical value.
 The assertion that moral values are merely subjective is self-contradictory, says Julian Zelizer.

-What exists that is capable of imposing an absolute requirement on human beings?
+What exists that can impose an absolute requirement on human beings?
 For the answer, we must leave the realm of impersonal principles and turn to the realm of persons.
 When I receive a bill from a man who has repaired my roof, I feel obligated to pay it.
-I recognize that everyone is a person like myself.
-Moreover, I have the sense that they deserve to be compensated.
+I recognize everyone is a person like me.
+I have the sense that they deserve to be compensated.

 Obligations To Moral Responsibility